emsesp/docs/docs/Home-Assistant.md

 ![logo](_media/logo/home-assistant.png)

 EMS-ESP has automatic integration with Home Assistant via the [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) protocol.
-To use this feature make sure in EMS-ESP that MQTT is enabled and the `MQTT Format` setting is set to "`Home Assistant`".
-Also ensure your Home Assistant configuration is setup correctly and the prefix matches the setting in EMS-ESP under the MQTT Settings page.
+To use this feature enable simply enable the Discovery option from the MQTT Settings page.

 EMS-ESP will create retained MQTT messages prefixed with `homeassistant/` for each device and their values (called entities).
 For example "`EMS-ESP Thermostat`".
 You can view which ones have been created by going into Home Assistant's `Configuration->Integrations` and select the devices under `MQTT`.